William Contreras Player Props: Brewers vs. Padres

-The Milwaukee Brewers and William Contreras, who went 1-for-4 last time out, battle Michael Wacha and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Milwaukee Brewers and William Contreras, who went 1-for-3 last time out, take on Seth Lugo and the San Diego Padres at PETCO Park, Saturday at 4:05 PM ET.

 William Contreras Game Info & Props vs. the Padres